18 July 2025 – 23 July 2026

 Drawing of Megatherium americanum by Joseph Dinkel (1806-1891), around 1850.

-Richard Owen (1804–1892) is regarded as one of the most prominent scientific figures of the Victorian era.
-Over a career spanning 60 years, Owen was devoted to research in zoology and palaeontology, publishing hundreds of studies that advanced both fields.
+Sir Richard Owen (1804–1892) is regarded as one of the most prominent scientific figures of the Victorian era.
+He devoted a career spanning 60 years to research in zoology and palaeontology, publishing hundreds of studies that advanced both fields.

 In this free display, we look at the life of the man whose vision led to the creation of the Natural History Museum.
-On display for the first time are a selection of Owen’s published works and original drawings offering a unique insight into his personal connections and scientific work.
+On display for the first time are a selection of his published works and original drawings.
+They offer a unique insight into his personal connections and scientific work.

 As we approach our 150th anniversary in 2031, we’re launching an ambitious plan to transform our galleries for the future.
-This is an ideal moment to look back at our beginnings and reflect on Richard Owen’s legacy.
-We’ll explore how contemporary research and techniques continue to broaden our knowledge and understanding of the natural world.
+This is an ideal moment to look back at our beginnings, reflect on his legacy and explore how new research and techniques are broadening our understanding of the natural world.

 Highlights include:

-Owen’s personal copy of his 1832 publication Memoir of the Pearly Nautilus
+Sir Richard Owen’s personal copy of his 1832 publication, Memoir of the Pearly Nautilus

-unique wooden engraved printing blocks commissioned by Owen
+unique wooden engraved printing blocks commissioned by Sir Richard Owen

 historical photographs from our archives